 (Once again, we will discuss "%VMld", "%Logld", and "%Susp" later.)

 Here is a excerpt of FCX202 LPARLOG, again, so you'll recognize it in your own Perfkit reports.

 That's pretty much it for the Perfkit reports that show us what PR/SM had to say about CPU utilization.

 z/VM's Own Accounting of CPU Utilization

-As the z/VM Control Program runs, it keeps track of how it spends its time on each of its logical PUs. z/VM accrues each logical PU's time into four buckets:
+As the z/VM Control Program runs, it keeps track of how it spends its time on each of its logical PUs. z/VM accrues each logical PU's time into these conceptual buckets:

 Perfkit's Reporting of z/VM's Own Accounting of CPU Time

 Several different Perfkit reports comment on z/VM's own CPU time accountings.
 Here's a description of the reports, again, with their strengths and weaknesses.

 FCX126 LPAR again is the most granular, most detailed member of this family of reports.
 Notice that for the partition that collected the MONWRITE data, the LPAR report includes, for every logical PU in the partition, columns labelled "%VMld" (say "percent-VM-load") and "%Logld" (say "percent-logical-load").
 These two percentage columns are derived from the z/VM time buckets we described above, calculated as follows: